Fescue Grass 101: What It Is and How To Grow It

 Best Lawn Care Company: TruGreen

-With a variety of annual programs, a la carte services, and organic options, TruGreen is the This Old House Reviews team’s recommended lawn care company.
+With a variety of annual programs, a la carte services, and organic options, TruGreen is our recommended lawn care provider.
 The company provides each customer with a satisfaction guarantee and offers a mobile app for instant customer service.
 Additionally, the company offers pest control services in select locations.

 What is the best fertilizer for fescue?

-High-nitrogen, low-phosphorus fertilizer is ideal for most fescue varieties.
+High-nitrogen, low-phosphorus fertilizer applied in the late fall or early spring is ideal for most fescue varieties.
 It’s best to use a slow-releasing fertilizer to ensure your grass receives necessary nutrients over the course of a few months.
-Don’t over-fertilize your lawn as this causes the grass to grow too fast and require excessive mowing.

 What does overwatered grass look like?